vegaprotocol/vega/proto/doc/index.md

 <a name="vega.UpdateMarket"></a>

 ### UpdateMarket
-Update an existing market on Vega.
+Update an existing market on Vega